silasmathes/nashvitality_bdy/README.md

 As of February 2015, Version 1.5 of the NashVitality App is compatible with iPhones running IOS 7 and 8, and is built using the Titanium 3.4.0.GA SDK and Apple’s XCode 6.

+In Titanium, make sure that the installed Titanium SDK matches the Titanium SDK listed in the tiapp.xml file in the NashVitality iOS project.

+To check the project installation, choose the green run icon and choose a target device (e.g., iPhone 5s).
+Titanium should eventually open the iOS simulator.
+For the first run of the App you may need to set a custom latitude and longitude corresponding to Nashvlle.
+Enter
+`36.164472`, `-86.775639` in the Debug-->Location-->Custom Location menu.

 ###**Introduction**

 The NashVitality Mobile App was initially commissioned by the Nashville/Davidson County Office of the Mayor to provide users with a comprehensive list of outdoor activities and green amenities within Davidson County (http://www.nashville.gov/nashvitality and http://www.nashville.gov/Mayors-Office/Priorities/Health/NashVitality.aspx ).

 The free app’s primary focus is on parks and hiking/biking trails and also includes opportunities for water recreation as well as locations of recycling centers, public art, B-Cycle locations, and information on selected outdoor-related health initiatives, such as the 2014 Walk 100 Miles campaign.
 BDY Environmental (http://bdy-inc.com/ ) originally wrote the source code and published the app for iOS and Android using Appcelerator’s Titanium (http://www.appcelerator.com/developers/).

-Testing Write privileges.
 The app’s name and some graphic elements arose from an earlier NashVitality initiative sponsored by the Metro Nashville Health Department.
 Rob Williams Design created icons, most screen layouts, and marketing materials for the app (http://robwilliamsdesign.com/#/nashvitality-app/).

 Data sources include hiking trails and park images from Metro Nashville Parks (http://www.nashville.gov/Parks-and-Recreation.aspx), boundaries and basemaps (http://www.nashville.gov/Planning-Department/Mapping-and-GIS.aspx ) from the Metro Nashville Planning Department, Walk Bike Nashville, and field data collected by BDY Environmental.

 The app was released as an open-source project in January 2015.